Abdurrehman2003/password-strength-meter/README.md

 You can run this project locally by following the steps below.

 ## Installation & Setup
-### Prerequisites
-Ensure you have **Python 3.x** installed on your system.
-You also need to install the required dependencies.

 ### Step-by-Step Setup
 1. **Clone the Repository**: